NeuroRehabilitation/Reh-Store/README.md

 <br/>
 <br/>

+This project is divided into 2 components, a client application and a server.

+## Client Application

+The client application source code is located on the branch ["client"](https://github.com/Zlynt/Reh-Store/tree/client).

+## Server

+The server source code is located on the branch ["server"](https://github.com/Zlynt/Reh-Store/tree/server).

 ## Oficial Reh@Store client and server
 The oficial Reh@Store server is hosted at [rehstore.arditi.pt](https://rehstore.arditi.pt), and maintained by the  [NeuroRehabLab](https://neurorehablab.arditi.pt).